simonprovost/scikit-longitudinal/paper/paper.md

 # Statement of Need

-The temporal aspect of longitudinal data complicates conventional machine learning techniques, which presume observation independence.
-Standard libraries, such as `Scikit-learn`, lack support for longitudinal data, resulting in inefficient or inaccurate analysis.
-To the best of our knowledge, there is no package in the `Scikit-learn` ecosystem that offers a straightforward solution for longitudinal classification.
+To the best of our knowledge, no package in the `Scikit-learn` ecosystem provides an easy solution for longitudinal classification.

-On one hand, compared to Python, the R programming language community has developed many statistical packages for longitudinal data, such as `nlme` [@pinheiro2000mixed] and `GPBoost` [@GPBoost].
-However, these packages are primarily designed for statistical models, such as linear mixed-effects models, and do not fully interact with machine learning workflows.
-Additionally, they often lack the flexibility and modularity of `Scikit-learn`, making them difficult to integrate into existing machine learning pipelines (often created in Python).
-Now back to Python, while other machine learning systems, like
-Auto-Prognosis [@autoprognosis], focus on longitudinal classification among many other things, `Scikit-learn` offers simplicity and convenience of use that these systems are often lacking.
+Standard Python libraries, such as `Scikit-learn` itself, lack support for longitudinal data, leading to inefficient and inaccurate analysis. `R` includes statistical packages for longitudinal data (e.g., `nlme` [@pinheiro2000mixed], `GPBoost` [@GPBoost]).
+However, they often are not suitable for machine learning workflows often created in Python.
+On the other hand, systems such as Auto-Prognosis [@autoprognosis] focusses on longitudinal classification, but lack the simplicity of `Scikit-learn` and convenience of use out of the box that these systems are often lacking.

-As a result, given the lack of Python-based libraries, integration with the popular `Scikit-Learn` API, and the absence of out-of-the-box solutions for longitudinal classification, there is a clear need for a library that provides tools for longitudinal data preparation, transformation, preprocessing, and estimation (model learning).
+Given the lack of Python libraries, integration with the popular `Scikit-Learn` API, and the absence of out-of-the-box solutions for longitudinal classification, there is a clear need for a library that provides tools for longitudinal data preparation, transformation, preprocessing, and estimation (model learning).

 # Limitations and Future Work

-At present, `Scikit-Longitudinal` primarily focuses on the classification task and does not yet include support for regression or neural network models.
-Future development could expand the library to encompass these areas.
+At present, `Scikit-Longitudinal` primarily focuses on the classification task and does not yet include support for regression or neural networks.
+Future development could expand the library in these directions.

 # Acknowledgements

 We thank the authors and contributors of `Scikit-learn` for their pioneering work in machine learning.
 We thank the NeuroData team for their contributions to `Scikit-Tree` [@Li_treeple_Modern_decision-trees], which enables modification of `Scikit-learn`'s Cython trees for optimisation performance.
-We are grateful to the researchers who contributed to the development of many primitives within `Scikit-Longitudinal`, including Dr. Tossapol Pomsuwan [@pomsuwan2017feature; @pomsuwan2018featureversion2], Dr. Sergey Ovchinnik & Dr. Fernando Otero [@ovchinnik2022nested], and Dr. Caio Ribeiro [@ribeiro2019mini; @ribeiro2022new; @Ribeiro2024].
+We are grateful to the researchers who contributed to the design of many primitives within `Scikit-Longitudinal`, including Dr. Tossapol Pomsuwan [@pomsuwan2017feature; @pomsuwan2018featureversion2], Dr. Sergey Ovchinnik & Dr. Fernando Otero [@ovchinnik2022nested], and Dr. Caio Ribeiro [@ribeiro2019mini; @ribeiro2022new; @Ribeiro2024].

-This work was completed as part of a PhD project [@provost2024auto] at the University of Kent, UK, under the supervision of Prof. Alex A. Freitas.
+This work was completed during a PhD project [@provost2024auto] at the University of Kent.

 # References